-The Buddadoo Project in the mid-west of Western Australia is located about 200km to the east of Geraldton and covers an area of 210km^2 on part of the Yalgoo Greenstone Belt (Fig 1).
-The project hosts vanadiferous titanomagnetite, copper and gold mineralisation in different geological settings.
-The coarse-grained, vanadiferous titanomagnetite outcrops as bands up to 10m thick in a 250m wide zone within a 7km by 1.5km in the Buddadoo Range (Fig 4).
-Surface sampling by CZR confirmed TiO_2 to 20% and V to 0.48% in the magnetite but petrographic work showed the surface samples were weathered and unsuitable for metallurgical assessment.
-As a result, stored 2010 diamond drill-core has been selectively re-logged and resampled to characterise the mineralogy and assess the suitability for hydrometallurgical recovery processes.
-Results will be reported when they are available.
+The Buddadoo Project in the mid-west of Western Australia is located about 200km to the east of Geraldton and now covers an area of 125.3km2 following a 40% compulsory reduction during the year (Fig 1).
+The project is mostly underlain by units of the Gullewa Greenstone belt and hosts vanadiferous titanomagnetite, copper and gold mineralisation in different geological settings.
+Coarse-grained, vanadiferous titanomagnetite outcrops as bands up to 10m thick in a 250m wide zone within a 7km by 1.5km in the Buddadoo Range, while historical drilling at Edamurta examined the sequence for volcanic-hosted massive sulphide mineralisation (Fig 6).
+During the year, the Group completed a programme of infill and extensional soil sampling over areas identified as being prospective for base-metal and gold.
+Further work is planned.